 In this tutorial, we will show you how to install Chamilo on Ubuntu 18.04 LTS.
 For those of you who didn’t know, Chamilo is an open-source (under GNU/GPL licensing) e-learning and content management system, aimed at improving access to education and knowledge globally.
 It is backed up by the Chamilo Association, which has goals including the promotion of the software, the maintenance of a clear communication channel, and the building of a network of services providers and software contributors.
-The Chamilo project aims at ensuring the availability and quality of education at a reduced cost, through the distribution of its software free of charge, the improvement of its interface for 3rd world countries’ devices portability, and the provision of a free access public e-learning campus.
+The Chamilo project aims at ensuring the availability and quality of education at a reduced cost, through the distribution of its software free of charge, the improvement of its interface for 3rd world countries’ devices portability, and the provision of free access to public e-learning campuses.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of Chamilo on a Ubuntu 18.04 (Bionic Beaver) server.
+I will show you the step-by-step installation of Chamilo on a Ubuntu 18.04 (Bionic Beaver) server.

 Install Chamilo on Ubuntu 18.04 LTS Bionic Beaver